krlawrence/graph/sample-data/README-air-routes-latest.txt

   Closest to the Greenwich meridian is LDE (longitude: -0.006438999902457) Highest elevation is DCY (14,472 feet)
   Lowest elevation is GUW (-72 feet)
-  Maximum airport node degree (routes in and out) is 620 (FRA) Region with the most airports: US-AK (150)
+  Maximum airport vertex degree (routes in and out) is 620 (FRA) Region with the most airports: US-AK (150)
-  Country with the most airports: United States (586) Continent with the most airports: North America (989) Average degree (airport nodes) is 28.902
+  Country with the most airports: United States (586) Continent with the most airports: North America (989) Average degree (airport vertices) is 28.902
-  Average degree (all nodes) is 28.891
+  Average degree (all vertices) is 28.891

 This version has 130 more airports, and 7237 more routes than the original.